professor/waste-workshop/README.md

 ## Idea Generation

 If you have filled in the waste worksheet, that's great.
 If you'd like a copy, I have some here.
-Wastes can be sneeky.
+Wastes can be sneaky.
 Teams grow accustomed to their way of working and stop noticing wastes.
 We normalize our pain.
 The waste worksheet is a systematic review of software development wastes.

 For each problem that you identify, please put one problem per sticky-note.